Usman228811/montization-kit/README.md

             openAdId = "ca-app-pub-3940256099942544/9257395921",
             mapOfInterIds = mapOf(
                 "splash_inter" to "ca-app-pub-3940256099942544/1033173712",
-                "home_inter" to "ca-app-pub-3940256099942544/1033173712", // if single then will take this id else will rotate for this placement
+                "home_inter" to "ca-app-pub-3940256099942544/1033173712", // If it's single, it will use this ID; otherwise, it will rotate for this placement.
                 "inter_common" to listOf(
                     "ca-app-pub-3940256099942544/1033173712",
                     "ca-app-pub-3940256099942544/1033173712",
                     "ca-app-pub-3940256099942544/1033173712"
-                ) // if single then will take this id else will rotate for this placement ),
+                ) // If it's single, it will use this ID; otherwise, it will rotate for this placement.
+            ),
             mapOfNativeIds = mapOf(
                 "home_native" to "ca-app-pub-3940256099942544/2247696110",